lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/save.md

 ================

-public [LightUserDataService::save](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/save.md)(string $path, string $data) : void
+public [LightUserDataService::save](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/save.md)(string $path, string $data, ?array $options = []) : void

 Saves the data for the current user to the given relative path.

+The available options are:
+- tags: an array of tags to bind to the given resource
+- is_private: bool=false